lightspeedwp/lsx-team/readme.txt

 Stable tag: 1.1.2
 License: GPLv3

-The LSX Team plugin The LSX  eam extension adds the “Team” post type, which you can display front-and-centre on your site.
+The LSX Team plugin The LSX Team extension adds the “Team” post type, which you can display front-and-centre on your site.

 == Description ==